Explore the Narrabri Region these School Holidays

 From mountains and lakes to pottery wheels and giant fish, the Narrabri Region is packed with things to do these school holidays.
 Stay local, get outdoors, and show the kids just how many adventures are waiting right here at home.

-And if your kids are more into crafts and activities than hiking boots, check out the range of school holiday programs happening across the Shire — from tennis clinics to creative workshops.
+And if your kids are more into crafts and activities than hiking boots, check out the range of school holiday programs happening across the Shire — from laser tag to creative workshops.
 (Holiday Programs).